KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_CN_raw_metadata.md

 bulk sample in vial 13 was broken during shipping and so the some of the sample was lost.
 The percC and percN values are not likely reliable.

+bulk sample vial 1 was broken during shipping and all material was lost.